Wildlander-mod/wildlander-mod.github.io/_02BeginnersGuide/4-WildlanderWorld/1-Tempering.md

 The higher the temper on the weapon, the more damage it does.
 The higher the temper on the Armor, the more protection it does.

-Tempering is shown in your inventory with a Word description and a number in brackets.
+Tempering is shown in your inventory with a Word description and a number in brackets. ( currently disabled in 1.1.11 - but will be returning in next version)

 ![image](https://user-images.githubusercontent.com/26418143/156928089-14acb6eb-fff6-4755-b51b-908b8e7ee454.png)

 You can temper/repair your own weapons with your smithing skills at the grindstone, and armor at the armor workbench.
 You can also ask the blacksmiths to “upgrade your equipment”.
 In order to repair your damaged weapons and armor back to “standard” temper, you need to have the perk for the material the piece is made from and sufficient skill in smithing.
+The Minimum skill to enable tempering is 15 smithing.
+If your smithing skill is lower than this, then you cannot temper at all.
+Likewise if your only just have enough skill to "unlock" a material perk, you might not be able to temper it until you improve your skills.
+This is especially the case with "found gear" as it can already come pre-tempered (up to just below High-grade).

 Iequip icons on your UI give a visual repesentation of how close your weapon is to dropping a temper tier.